danimtb/docs-1/reference/generators/cmake.rst

     Go to :ref:`Integrations/CMake<cmake>` if you want to learn how to integrate your project or recipes with CMake.

-It generates a file named ``conanbuildinfo.cmake`` and declares some variables and methods
+It generates a file named ``conanbuildinfo.cmake`` and declares some variables and methods.

 .. _conanbuildinfocmake_variables: